-International students requiring an I-20 must submit the following items in addition to the standard documents required for admission:
+International students requiring Form I-20 must submit the following items in addition to the standard documents required for admission:

-- Original or official copies of all educational transcripts and diplomas (secondary and postsecondary, if applicable). - English language translation(s) of education transcripts and diplomas, if applicable. - For non-U.S. transcripts or diplomas, an evaluation prepared by a professional foreign academic evaluation and translation service to confirm that prior training is equivalent to the prerequisite for admission. - Proof of English Language Proficiency (see English Language Proficiency Policy). - Proof of financial responsibility to cover costs of tuition and fees and living expenses for at least one academic year (official bank statements, Sponsor's Statement of Support, if required).
+- Original or official copies of all educational transcripts and diplomas (secondary and postsecondary, if applicable). - English language translation(s) of education transcripts and diplomas, if applicable. - For non-U.S. transcripts or diplomas, an evaluation prepared by a professional foreign academic evaluation and translation service to confirm that prior training is equivalent to the prerequisite for admission. - Proof of English language proficiency (see English Language Proficiency Policy above). - Proof of financial responsibility to cover costs of tuition and fees and living expenses for at least one academic year (official bank statements, Sponsor's Statement of Support, if required).
 Please note that all fees must be paid in United States currency.

 Applicants for a campus-based degree program are required to obtain the proper visa in order to study full time.
-Nonimmigrant applicants residing in the United States at the time of application must submit a photocopy of the visa page contained within the student's passport as well as a photocopy of the student's I/94 arrival/departure record (both sides).
-Nonimmigrant applicants residing in the United States at the time of application in either F, M, or J nonimmigrant classification must submit written confirmation of nonimmigrant status at the previous school attended before transferring to the school.
+Nonimmigrant applicants residing in the United States at the time of application must submit a photocopy of the visa page contained within the student's passport as well as a photocopy of the student's I-94 arrival/departure record (both sides).
+Nonimmigrant applicants residing in the United States at the time of application in either F, M, or I nonimmigrant classification must submit written confirmation of nonimmigrant status at the previous school attended before transferring to the school.

-International students requiring an I-20 who meet all Admissions Requirements and are subsequently accepted for enrollment will be issued an I-20.
-It is the responsibility of each such international student to obtain an appropriate student visa from the U.S. Department of State for attendance at The Los Angeles Film School.
+International students requiring Form I-20 who meet all Admissions Requirements and are subsequently accepted for enrollment will be issued the Form I-20.
+It is the responsibility of each such international student to obtain an appropriate student visa from the U.S. Department of State for attendance at LAFS.
 It is the responsibility of each such international student to cover all requisite expenses associated with the acquisition of an appropriate student visa from the U.S. Department of State.
-The issuance of an I-20 to an international student who has been accepted for enrollment is the extent to which The Los Angeles Film School will "vouch" for student status to the U.S. Department of State.
-The Los Angeles Film School maintains an International Department staffed with individuals to provide international students guidance on the acquisition of appropriate student visas dictated by guidelines set forth by the Student and Exchange Visitor Program (SEVP), U.S. Citizenship and Immigration Services, and the U.S. Department of State (USCIS).
+The issuance of Form I-20 to an international student who has been accepted for enrollment is the extent to which LAFS will advocate for student visa status to the U.S. Department of State.

+International students may contact LAFS's International Department for additional information.
+LAFS maintains an International Department staffed with individuals to provide international students guidance on the acquisition of appropriate student visas per the guidelines set forth by the Student and Exchange Visitor Program (SEVP), U.S. Citizenship and Immigration Services (USCIS), and the U.S. Department of State.